What is ransomware?

 Description: The Globe virus can affect approximately 995 types of files.
 The virus is fairly aggressive as it may also corrupt the files located in Program Files or local drives.
 In addition, the virus seems to behave quite aggressively as it encrypts more and more files after each system reboot.
 Globe malware deletes all shadow copies and turns off Windows Startup Repair.
 Files are typically renamed and can include a contact email address (e.g. email@example.com).

-Distribution: Globe and is variants are primarily distributed via Trojan spam emails and fake downloads.
+Distribution: Globe and is variants are primarily distributed via RDP attack and trojan email attachments.

 Ransomware Name: Troldesh